-Today, 30 July, is the 5th anniversary of the start of the Working Class History project.
-So we are launching a birthday appeal to try to make WCH sustainable in the long-term.
+30 July was the 5th anniversary of the start of the Working Class History project.
+So we launched a birthday appeal to try to make WCH sustainable in the long-term.
 Now more than ever, we think it’s vitally important to learn the lessons of our history, so we can organise and win victories in the present.
 Continue reading “Working Class History turns 5: fundraising appeal”

 First episode of the Working Class Literature podcast, about the life and work of radical hobo author T-Bone Slim.
 A prolific columnist for the revolutionary Industrial Workers of the World (IWW) union in the United States, he was also a poet and songwriter as well as a barge captain working on the New York waterfront.

 Continue reading “WCL E01: T-Bone Slim – the laureate of the logging camps”

 One of the Working Class History team has started a new sister podcast to ours, taking a radical look at fiction and culture.
 Check out this short audio introduction.
 Continue reading “More information about Working Class Literature”